Pennsylvania Fly Fishing 4 min read

-Here are a few subsurface fly patterns that anglers have reported success with:
+Here are some of the best flies for Clarion River that anglers have reported success with:

 A 9-foot 5-wt fly rod with floating line is perfect for fishing dry flies and small nymphs.
 A 6-wt rod will make life easier if you like swinging bigger streamers.
 A tapered 9-foot leader, with tippet size 3X to 5X to match the flies you are throwing, is pretty standard.

 There are a number of area fly shops and on-line retailers that publish Clarion River fly fishing reports.
 A few to check out are listed below.